-Since we are approaching marathon season it seems a perfect time to jot down some words on the subject and which key pieces of kit you should be packing.
+Since we are approaching marathon season it seems a perfect time to jot down some words on the subject and which key pieces of kit you should consider packing on the big day.

 Do not approach the start line looking like you have turned up for your first day at school, a wedding or post pay day night on the tiles.
 This is not the time to crack out the Sunday best kit-wise.
 The look you should be aspiring to, we’d recommend, is slightly bedraggled (on the cusp of socially unacceptable) but comfortable.